 About the Discover Film Awards

-There are also exclusive networking events that bring together investors, distributors, film producers and media professionals including a film makers supper and an awards ceremony on Sunday April 2nd at 6pm at Stephens House & Gardens (17 East End Road, Finchley, London N3 3QE).
+There are also exclusive networking events that bring together investors, distributors, film producers and media professionals including a film makers supper on the evening of Saturday 1st April and an awards ceremony on Sunday April 2nd at 6.00 pm at Stephens House & Gardens (17 East End Road, Finchley, London N3 3QE).

-Thew awards ceremony is a red carpet and networking event.
+The awards ceremony is a red carpet networking event.
 Meet fellow filmmakers, distributors, investors and journalists in a fun setting.

 The awards ceremony is 8 minutes by car from the cinema at Stephens House & Gardens – our official hospitality partner.
 For those with us at the cinema, complimentary transport will be provided.